 • Mothers and children in the lowest economic bracket have about a two and a half times higher mortality rate.

 • Social norms and socio-cultural factors often affect accessibility to healthcare and nutrition as well as water and sanitation services and facilities in many regions.

 • Groups such as rural communities, Scheduled Castes and Scheduled Tribes and minorities have a higher IMR and U5MR.
-The IMR in rural India is 44 while in urban areas it is 278.

 • There aren’t enough skilled personnel and specialists in child healthcare, leading to a lack of demand for health services and the promotion of healthy practices and care-seeking behaviours among families.